algolia/docsearch/docs/src/how-do-we-build-an-index.md

 _Note: We would rather avoid useless JavaScript rendering.
 All useful information should be available without any client-side rendering.
-You can use `curl` command in order to have a better idea of how it would look without any client-side rendering.
+You can use `curl` command to have a better idea of how it would look without any client-side rendering.
 You can also disable JavaScript from your browser settings_